I am an Art Psychotherapist - HCPC Registered.

 For more details, see BAAT's summary: What is Art Therapy?

-My art psychotherapy approach is pluralistic with a core which is person-centred, relational, collaborative and trauma-informed and informed by diverse theories, e.g. humanistic, systemic, environmental, psychodynamic / attachment, existential / transpersonal, & CBT.
+My approach is 'trauma-informed pluralistic art psychotherapy' (Sibbett, 2003, 2014, 2016, 2019).
+This means that my work is pluralistic, with a core which is person-centred, trauma-informed and collaborative, and is also informed by diverse theories, e.g. humanistic, systemic, environmental, psychodynamic / attachment, existential / transpersonal, & CBT.

 Practice in art therapy / art psychotherapy requires "a coherent approach" (HCPC, 2023).
 My 'coherent approach' features a coherent whole which has:

-a CORE FOUNDATION of good governance (the roots) - laws, ethics (HCPC, BAAT), and governance related HCPC standards and BAAT guidelines.
+a foundation of good governance (the roots) - laws, ethics (HCPC, BAAT), and governance related HCPC standards and BAAT guidelines.
 Plus quality assurance and clinical governance processes.
 This foundation supports and nourishes:

-diverse ELEMENTS (leaves / foliage) of evidence-based theories and their associated interventions and other practice related competences.
+diverse ELEMENTS (leaves / foliage) of evidence-based theories, their associated interventions, and other practice related competences.

 See Pluralistic Art Psychotherapy & Psychotherapy for more details.